matt-harvey/tabulo/README.md

 ```

 In addition, the element of the underlying enumerable corresponding to a particular
-row can be accessed by calling the `source` method on the row:
+row can be accessed by calling the `source` method on that row:

 ```ruby
 table.each do |row|